Find Affordable College Courses

 West Hartford, CT

-University of Saint Joseph landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree health and physical education programs.
-Located in the suburb of West Hartford, USJ is a private not-for-profit college with a small student population.
+With a ranking of #8, University of Saint Joseph did quite well on this year’s most popular schools for health and physical education students working on their bachelor’s degree.
+Located in the suburb of West Hartford, USJ is a private not-for-profit school with a small student population.

-Read full report on Health & Physical Education at University of Saint Joseph
+Full Health & Physical Education at University of Saint Joseph Report

 Best Health & Physical Education Colleges in the New England Region

-Explore all the Most Popular Health & Physical Education Schools in the New England Area or other specific states within that region.
+Explore all the Most Popular Health & Physical Education Colleges in the New England Area or other specific states within that region.

 State Degrees Awarded